Antiplatelet therapy

 Overview of Treatment

-Antiplatelet therapy involves the use of medications that inhibit platelet activation and aggregation, primarily aimed at preventing arterial occlusive diseases caused by thrombus formation.
+Antiplatelet therapy is a pharmacological approach used to inhibit platelet activation and aggregation, primarily aimed at preventing arterial occlusive diseases caused by thrombus formation.
 Platelets aggregate at sites of vascular injury to form clots to stop bleeding, but excessive activation can lead to the rupture of atherosclerotic plaques and the formation of lethal thrombi.
-This therapy works by blocking platelet activation pathways, thereby reducing the risk of cardiovascular emergencies such as myocardial infarction and stroke.
+This treatment works by blocking platelet activation pathways, thereby reducing the risk of cardiovascular emergencies such as myocardial infarction and stroke.

-This treatment is widely used in primary and secondary prevention of cardiovascular diseases.
+This therapy is widely used in primary and secondary prevention of cardiovascular diseases.
 Common medications include aspirin, clopidogrel, and others.
-Physicians select monotherapy or combination therapy based on the patient’s risk level and comorbidities to achieve optimal antithrombotic effects and risk balance.
+Physicians select monotherapy or combination therapy based on the patient’s risk level and comorbidities to achieve optimal antithrombotic effects while balancing bleeding risks.

 Combination strategies such as “dual antiplatelet therapy” (DAPT) combine drugs with different mechanisms, for example, post-stent placement treatment.
-Newer drugs like ticagrelor are reversible and can be adjusted based on patient response, offering more precise treatment options.
+Newer drugs like ticagrelor have reversible effects, allowing adjustment based on patient response for more precise therapy.

 Indications

-Mainly indicated for patients with acute coronary syndrome, post-myocardial infarction recovery, ischemic stroke, or transient ischemic attack.
-Patients receiving drug-eluting stent placement require long-term dual antiplatelet therapy to prevent in-stent thrombosis.
+Mainly indicated for acute coronary syndrome, recovery phase after myocardial infarction, ischemic stroke, or transient ischemic attack.
+Patients receiving drug-eluting stent implantation require long-term dual antiplatelet therapy to prevent in-stent thrombosis.

-Also used to prevent limb amputation in diabetic patients with peripheral artery disease and secondary prevention in high-risk deep vein thrombosis patients.
-In certain cases, combined with anticoagulants, but careful assessment of bleeding risk is necessary.
+Also used to prevent limb amputation in diabetic patients with peripheral arterial disease and secondary prevention in high-risk deep vein thrombosis patients.
+In certain cases, anticoagulants may be combined, but bleeding risks must be carefully evaluated.

 Usage and Dosage

-Most medications are oral, such as aspirin at 75-325 mg daily, and initial loading doses of clopidogrel at 300 mg followed by 75 mg daily.
-During acute myocardial infarction, loading doses like ticagrelor at 180 mg followed by 90 mg twice daily may be used.
+Most medications are administered orally, such as aspirin at 75-325 mg daily, with a loading dose of 300 mg for clopidogrel followed by 75 mg daily.
+During acute myocardial infarction, loading doses like ticagrelor 180 mg followed by 90 mg twice daily may be used.

-Hospitalized patients may temporarily use intravenous drugs such as glycoprotein IIb/IIIa receptor antagonists.
-Dosages should be adjusted according to renal function; for severe renal failure, doses should be reduced, for example, prasugrel should be discontinued if creatinine clearance is below 30 ml/min.
+Hospitalized patients may receive short-term intravenous medications, such as glycoprotein IIb/IIIa receptor antagonists.
+Dosages should be adjusted based on renal function; for example, prasugrel should be discontinued if creatinine clearance is below 30 ml/min.

 Benefits and Advantages

-Clinical trials have confirmed that it can reduce cardiac mortality in acute coronary syndrome patients by 20-30% and decrease the recurrence risk of stroke by 25%.
-Long-term monotherapy can effectively delay the progression of atherosclerosis, and dual therapy can reduce stent thrombosis rates to below 1%.
+Clinical trials have confirmed that antiplatelet therapy can reduce cardiac mortality by 20-30% in acute coronary syndrome patients and decrease recurrent stroke risk by 25%.
+Long-term monotherapy effectively delays atherosclerosis progression, and dual therapy can reduce stent thrombosis rates to below 1%.

-• Provides adjustable dosing flexibility to meet different risk levels
+• Provides adjustable dosing flexibility to suit different risk levels

-• Oral medications are convenient for daily use, suitable for long-term management of chronic diseases
+• Oral medications are convenient for daily use, suitable for chronic disease management

-• New drugs have rapid onset, allowing quick inhibition of thrombus formation during acute events
+• Newer drugs act quickly, enabling rapid inhibition of thrombus formation during acute events

 Risks and Side Effects

 The most serious risk is bleeding complications, including gastrointestinal bleeding and intracranial hemorrhage, with higher risks in elderly patients.
-Common side effects include gastrointestinal discomfort and skin bruising, with about 5-10% experiencing non-fatal bleeding.
+Common side effects include gastrointestinal discomfort and skin petechiae; about 5-10% of patients may experience non-fatal bleeding.

-• Rare but severe side effects include thrombocytopenia and liver function abnormalities
+• Rare but severe side effects include thrombocytopenia and liver dysfunction

 • Bleeding risk increases 3-5 times when combined with anticoagulants